 If you have students who struggle with generating ideas when they apply grammar skills in their writing, try providing a word bank.
 Students will still be able to demonstrate knowledge, but they’ll have some words to start off their thought process.

-If you’re looking for no-prep, easily differentiated grammar resources, check out these 2nd grade grammar units.
+If you’re looking for no-prep, easily differentiated grammar resources with ready to use lesson plans, check out these 2nd grade grammar units.
 Each unit targets a second grade grammar skill through activities designed to take only 15 minutes a day.
 The units include everything you need to easily teach, practice, and assess core grammar skills.

 Be sure to Pin this post for when you’re planning your differentiated grammar lessons!

 For more teaching ideas visit these posts: